 Acquitted Versus Not Guilty

+Although the defendant doesn’t receive punishment for the crime charged in both cases, there is a difference between being acquitted and not guilty.
 Being found not guilty means that the defendant isn’t answerable for the crime.
-However, if the prosecutor doesn’t prove beyond a reasonable doubt that the defendant is guilty, then the defendant will be acquitted.
+However, if the prosecutor doesn’t prove beyond a reasonable doubt that the defendant is guilty, the defendant will be acquitted.
 It’s possible for a defendant to be acquitted of a crime in a criminal case but held liable for the same offense in a civil case.

 Acquittal Versus Dismissal